Keloid Scars: How to Treat a Wound That Doesn't Know It Has Healed

 Kormeili says that “combination treatments are the best as they work synergistically to reduce inflammation and thickness of the keloid.”

 The treatment of keloids will take a series of treatments over several months, which will depend on how aggressively the keloid is growing.
 Your dermatologist or surgeon will advise on the best treatment plan to suit your individual skin condition and situation.

 New treatment options on the horizon

 Ultraviolet light is being explored for its role in increasing the activity of enzymes in collagen.
-And various topical creams are being inspected more closely.
-In time, new treatments will no doubt emerge that will hopefully provide better outcomes for those who are susceptible to keloid lesions.
+Various topical creams are also being inspected more closely.
+In time, new treatments will no doubt emerge that will, hopefully, provide better outcomes for those who are susceptible to keloid lesions.

 Keloid Scars: Quick Facts

 Scars are formed as part of the healing process when wounded tissue expresses collagen through a process called collagen synthesis.
 This eventually results in the formation of an inelastic mass with a different texture and quality than the unwounded tissue that surrounds it.

 In the case of a keloid scar, this process can take on a life of its own and last for years.
 As a result, keloid scars are more pronounced than most other scars.

 According to the American Society of Plastic Surgeons (ASPS), keloid scars are most likely to form in areas where there is not much underlying fatty tissue — such as the face, ears, neck, chest, and shoulders.